CMP-Studio/IMuAPI/readme.md

 **Response**

-This function responds with an image file if it succeeds or an HTTP ERROR if it fails
+This function responds with a file if it succeeds or an HTTP ERROR if it fails

 **Errors**